SaiMohan1502/linux-system/FILE_MANAGEMENT_CODE_IN_LSP.md

 }
 ```

-17.Implement a C program to change the permissions of a file named "file.txt" to readonly?
+#Implement a C program to change the permissions of a file named "file.txt" to readonly?

 ```c
 #include <stdio.h>